mahdimahdawi/Leaderboard-project/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
+# LeaderBoard

 > Description the project.
+- In this project can store the name and the score of a person and display as a list.

 ## Built With

-- Major languages
-- Frameworks
+- HTML, CSS, JavaScript
-- Technologies used

 ## Live Demo (if available)